 Adventist Health serves more than 80 communities in the West Coast and Hawaii.
 Founded on Seventh-day Adventist heritage and values, Adventist Health provides care in hospitals, clinics, home care agencies, hospice agencies, and joint-venture retirement centers in both rural and urban communities.

 Their compassionate and talented team of 35,000 includes associates, medical staff physicians, allied health professionals, and volunteers driven in pursuit of one mission: living God's love by inspiring health, wholeness, and hope.
 Their efforts in caring for COVID-19 patients, distributing vaccines, and providing for their workers have been highlighted in the media these past months.

-Adventist Health White Memorial hospital, a facility that’s been besieged by the COVID-19 virus and inundated with patients, is getting some help now from the California National Guard, the state, and the Army Corps of Engineers.
-Read more from NBC Los Angeles news by clicking here.
+Adventist Health White Memorial hospital, a facility that's been besieged by the COVID-19 virus and inundated with patients, is getting some help now from the California National Guard, the state, and the Army Corps of Engineers.
+Read more from NBC Los Angeles news via the link below.

 Hospitals have been offering the first vaccinations against COVID-19 in their communities.
 Just as crucial as properly storing the vaccine or administering shots is the health education that accompanies them.
 One of those on the frontlines of health education is Dr. Ronald Reynoso, chief medical officer at Adventist Health Bakersfield and Adventist Health Tehachapi Valley.
-Read the informative Q & A with Dr. Reynoso about how the vaccine works by clicking here.
+Read the informative Q & A with Dr. Reynoso about how the vaccine works via the link below.

 And from Hawaii—Adventist Health Castle begins vaccinations for seniors over 75 who live or work in Windward Oahu.
-Click here to this story below.
+See link to this story below.

 Religious Liberty Focus, Jan.
 23